teterouge/codeworth/README.md

 # Codeworth

+A Claude Code skill that analyzes software repositories and estimates the human time, team composition, and cost required to rebuild them from scratch.

 AI-powered repository valuation and rebuild-effort estimation for technical diligence, rewrite scoping, and engineering cost analysis.

 Codeworth is a Claude skill/plugin that analyzes a software repository and estimates the human time, team composition, and cost required to rebuild it from scratch.